Élisabeth Vigée Le Brun: Austria

-While in Vienna, Vigée Le Brun was commissioned to paint Princess Maria Josepha Hermengilde Esterházy as Ariadne and Princess Karoline von Liechtenstein as Iris among many others, the latter portrait caused a minor scandal among the princess' relatives.
+While in Vienna, Vigée Le Brun was commissioned to paint Princess Maria Josepha Hermengilde Esterházy as Ariadne and Princess Karoline von Liechtenstein as Iris among many others, the latter portrait causing a minor scandal among the Princess's relatives.
 The portraits depict the Liechtenstein sisters-in-law in unornamented Roman-inspired garments that show the influence of Neoclassicism, and which may have been a reference to the virtuous republican Roman matron Cornelia, mother of the Gracchi.
-The artist met for the second time in Vienna one of her greatest friends, the Prince de Ligne, whom she had first met in Brussels.
+The artist met for the second time in Vienna one of her greatest friends, the Prince de Ligne, whom she had first met in Brussels in 1781.
 It was at his urging that Vigée Le Brun wished so much to meet the Russian sovereign Catherine the Great and to visit Russia.
 The Prince de Ligne urged her to stay at his former convent atop Kahlenberg, with its commanding view of the countryside, to which she agreed.
 During Vigée Le Brun's stay in Kahlenberg, de Ligne wrote a passionate poem about her.
-After two and half years in Vienna, the artist departed for St. Petersburg on 19 April 1795, via Prague.
-She also visited Dresden on her way, and the Königsberg fortress, where she made the acquaintance of Prince Henry, who was very hospitable to the artist.
-While visiting Dresden on her way to Russia, Le Brun visited the famous Dresden gallery, writing that it was without doubt the most extensive one in all of Europe.
+After two and half years in Vienna, the artist departed for Saint Petersburg on 19 April 1795, via Prague.
+She also visited Dresden on her way, and the Königsberg fortress, where she made the acquaintance of Prince Henry of Prussia, who was very hospitable to the artist.
+While visiting Dresden on her way to Russia, Vigée Le Brun visited the famous Dresden gallery, writing that it was without doubt the most extensive one in all of Europe.
 It was there that she saw Raphael's Madonna di San Sisto.
-She was completely enamored by the painting, and wrote:
+She was completely enamored of the painting, and wrote: